IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 ## Authentication

 ### About the `authorization` header
-Each request made against IBM COS using the S3 API must be authenticated using an implementation of the AWS `authorization` header.
-IBM COS supports Signature Version 2 and Signature Version 4 authentication methods.
+Each request made against {{site.data.keyword.cos_full_notm}} using the S3 API must be authenticated using an implementation of the AWS `authorization` header. {{site.data.keyword.cos_full_notm}} supports Signature Version 2 and Signature Version 4 authentication methods.
 Signature Version 4 is considered more secure as it uses a derived signing key rather than the secret access key itself as part of the signature.
 Using a signature provides identity verification and in-transit data integrity, and because each signature is tied to the timestamp of the request it is not possible to reuse authorization headers.
 The header is composed of four components: an algorithm declaration, credential information, signed headers, and the calculated signature:

 ```
 AWS4-HMAC-SHA256 Credential={access-key}/{date}/{region}/s3/aws4_request,SignedHeaders=host;x-amz-date;{other-required-headers},Signature={signature}